Women in Prison respond to Government Announcement of Sentencing Review

 Sonya Ruparel, CEO at Women in Prison, responded to the announcement:

-“The Sentencing Review marks a pivotal moment and significant opportunity to transform the way women are they are treated by the justice system.
+“The Sentencing Review marks a pivotal moment and significant opportunity to transform the way women are treated by the justice system.

-For too long, women have been disproportionately affected by short sentences, with 53% of women in prison in 2022 serving sentences of six months or less1.
+For too long, women have been disproportionately affected by short sentences, with 53% of women in prison in 2022 serving sentences of six months or less (Prison Reform Trust).

 This approach has failed to address the root causes of women’s offending, which are overwhelmingly linked to inequality – from poverty and mental health issues to experiences of domestic abuse.